speedie-de/dwm/README.md

   - dwm-fadeinactive          | This patch adds an option to fade inactive clients
   - dwm-i3nmaster             | This patch adds i3-like nmaster as an option
   - dwm-tagpreviews           | This patch adds tag previews (hover over tags)
+  - dwm-attachdirection       | This patch allows you to attach clients to any direction
+  - dwm-ispermanent           | This patch allows you to make clients permanent (used for systray)
+  - dwm-leftlayout            | This patch allows you to move the layout indicator to the left

 ## Keybinds
 Below is a list of all dwm keybinds.